 In the afternoon, we go in search of the lions.
 The male is in the same place, but his two girls have gone.
 He dazedly lifts his head, wrinkles his nose and sniffs the air, perhaps trying to trace his girls, or maybe he can pick up a whiff of the buffaloes.
 He is unaware the buffaloes in the background are on to his scent, and hundreds of them form an arrowhead and work their way towards him.
 The buffaloes are enraged and in pursuit of him.
 When he realises what’s happening, he loses his cool composure and panics.
 He runs towards us and off down the road.

 A baby elephant, who earlier was mock charging the vehicles, joins the buffaloes in chasing the lion.
 He raises his little trunk and heads the charge when the lion is in retreat.
 This is one tough baby!
 He seems so pleased when he goes back trumpeting to his family.

-Back at our camp, we meet our two local Masai Mara guards.
-It is compulsory while camping in the Masai Mara to employ them.
+Back at our camp, we meet our two local Masai Mara warriors.
+It is compulsory while camping here to employ them.
 They protect the camp from wild animals at night.

-After Sammy’s delicious cooking, we sit around the fire with beers and watch the silhouettes of the hippos and crocodiles below.
+After Sammy’s delicious cooking, we sit around the crackling fire listening to lions’ roar in the distance and watching the silhouettes of the hippos and crocodiles below.
 We talk about our first day and don’t think another day can compare.

 The next three days are as good as the first.
 We see lions every day, including a bachelor group where the dominant male has a sore paw and the two younger males (who look like brothers) care for him.